Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 Capacity: 5,000 mAh Weight: 4.8 oz. ⸱ Output: 2A ⸱ Ports: 1

-The Anker PowerCore 5000 offers top-notch performance at a budget-friendly price.
-With fast charging and recharging speed along with a sleek and portable design, this compact power bank makes a great choice for budget-conscious backpackers.
+The Anker PowerCore 5000 is an excellent choice for budget-conscious backpackers.
+With fast charging and recharging speeds, along with a sleek and portable design, this compact power bank delivers top-notch performance at an affordable price.

 Due to its low output, the Anker PowerCore may not be the best choice for multi-day adventurers loaded up with energy-guzzling gadgets.
 But if you’re heading into the backcountry with just a smartphone, this device is a great, affordable, and highly portable companion.